-If you have received a questionnaire to be qualified as a juror in the mail, you can complete an online jury questionnaire or mail in the completed questionnaire.
+If you have received a questionnaire to be qualified as a juror in the mail, you can complete an online jury questionnaire, drop off the questionnaire in person, or mail in the completed questionnaire.
 A questionnaire is not a summons, do not report for jury service unless you receive a summons.
 If you receive a summons, please report as indicated on the summons.
 To be excused from jury duty due to health issues, here is the Medical form required to be excused from jury duty.
 To be considered for any excusal from jury service, mail in the required documentation with your questionnaire.

 Get more than your basic questions about jury duty answered by viewing the Juror Handbook.